jaipandya/SublimeTutor/tutorial/chapter_3_1.md

 ===================

 Extending the same discussion around `multiple cursor`, you can extend this trick to select text at multiple places.
-Press ⌘ (`command`) key and then drag select multiple blocks of text in the document.
+Press ^ (`control`) key and then drag select multiple blocks of text in the document.
 Once you are in multiple selection mode, you can also use the usual `shift` + (up|down|left|right) shortcuts to select blocks of text